 Your leadership is a model for the team.
-Being consistent about project execution, including tasks, meetings, reporting, documents, and issue management, will create trust with your team and eliminate any uncertainty about ways of working.
+Being consistent about project execution, including tasks, meetings, reporting, documents, and issue management will create trust with your team and remove any uncertainty about ways of working.

 2. Consistency and Commitment

-The most effective way to do this is to gather the input of the team about a problem before agreeing on some next steps together.
+The most effective way to do this is to get the input of the team about a problem before agreeing on some next steps together.

 Imagine you want to reduce project overrun by improving task tracking during execution.
 Your team updates their task on an ad-hoc basis, making it impossible to identify and address problems quickly.
 A task tracking system is in place, but no one uses it.